 The growing season has just passed, but preparations are already necessary to regain a good crop in the coming spring.
 Botrytis control, which will start in late summer, is an important part of that.

-It is important to carry out Botrytis control with Collis, amongst other things, after mowing.
+It is important to carry out Botrytis control after mowing.
 To kill the wounds on the plant and the spores present on the ground.
 These spores will eventually become winter spores and they will cause collapsing of stems in the spring.
 Therefore, spraying in the fall is just as important as spraying in the spring.
 And also remove crop residues in connection with a possible Botrytis and nematode infection.

 It is wise to mow the foliage when it isn’t possible to keep the plot free of weeds.
 Especially if it already largely has died back.
 Of course it makes no sense to grow a crop if it already has been overgrown by weeds.